selfawarestudio/peakflow/README.md

 | `raf`          | Animation loop powered by GSAP Ticker.
 Runs every frame |
 | `pointermove`  | Runs on pointermove                                     |

+\* _Used rarely, but can come in handy for scheduling complex responsive logic_

 Peakflow also adds several dynamic values to the global `$store`:

 | Name           | Description                               |